-Progesterone Hormone Replacement Therapy is available through Tache Pharmacy.
+Progesterone Hormone Replacement Therapy can be very beneficial for women experiencing the symptoms of low progesterone.
+Progesterone HRT is available through Tache Pharmacy.

 Generally, in order to receive progesterone hormone replacement therapy, clients will have a consultation with our Hormone Replacement pharmacist.
 Our pharmacist who specializes in the the hormone replacement will work together with your prescriber to determine if progesterone hormone therapy is right for you.